 Please let me know if you make this Recipe

 - 1 cup (120 g) of All-Purpose Flour

 - 4 tablespoon (60 ml) melted butter

 - assorted jams for filling

 - grapeseed oil for greasing pan (or some other non-flavored oil like vegetable oil or canola oil)

-- In a large bowl whisk together the flour, sugar and salt.
-Then pour in the milk, and whisk until very smooth.
-Then add the beaten eggs, and then add the melted butter.
+- In a large bowl add the flour, then pour in the milk, and whisk until very smooth.
+Then add the sugar and salt and beaten eggs.
+Then add the melted butter.

-- Dab some grapeseed oil on a paper towel and liberally grease a non-stick skillet that measures 9 ½ inches at the bottom (total circumference of pan will be around 12 inches).
-Heat pan on medium high heat, until hot.
+- Dab some grapeseed oil on a paper towel and liberally grease a non-stick 12" skillet.
+Heat pan on high heat, until very hot.

 - Once the batter looks dry on the top and the edges begin to turn golden brown, take a long, skinny metal spatula and slide it under all the sides, loosening it from the edge.
-Then raise up when side, gently grab it with your hands and flip!
+Then raise up one side, gently grab it with your hands and flip!

 - Cook for 30-40 seconds on the other side until golden brown.
 Spread inside with butter and jam, or butter and fresh lemon juice, fold in half, and then in quarters.
 Sprinkle with powdered sugar on top.
 And serve immediately